Suhasjayakumar/SQL-RETAIL_SALES/README.md

 - **Customer Insights:** Reports on top customers and unique customer counts per category.

 ## Conclusion
-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
+This project serves as a comprehensive introduction to SQL for business analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.